PragTob/fizz_buzz/README.md

 For used software versions see `.tool-versions`

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rspec spec` to run the tests.
+Run `rubocop` for linting.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Decisions